 Best bodyweight exercises for an immediate energy boost

 The energy protocol that emerges from the research is simple: low-to-moderate intensity, consistent, short.
-The following exercises are selected for aerobic engagement, rhythmic movement patterns, and minimal technical barrier — the characteristics that best match the Puetz et al. protocol.
+The following exercises are selected for aerobic engagement, rhythmic movement patterns, and minimal technical barrier: the characteristics that best match the Puetz, Flowers and O’Connor (2008, PMID 18277063) protocol that produced the 65% fatigue reduction in sedentary adults.

 The 15-minute energy circuit (repeat 2–3 times):